 You can explore my website by scrolling down the page, and clicking on one of the options.
 To get you there, here's a note about my work...

-My current work explores spaces, landscapes and structures—man-made or organic, and the interplay of one against and within the other.
+My current work explores spaces, landscapes and structures—man-made or organic, and the relationship of one against and within the other.

 Be the first to hear about new paintings for sale, exhibitions, studio sales and other related news about my work.

-Just pop your name and best email in the boxes below and click to join the newsletter:
+Just pop your name and email in the form below and click to join the mailing list: